hwstar/BOMtools/README.md

 or multiple manufacturers and manufacturer's part numbers.

-The project consists of a BOM manager CLI script (bommgr.py) and a Part Manager GUI (tkinter/ttk) script both of which are written in Python 3, a BOM costing script written in Python 3, and separate merger scripts for
+The project consists of a BOM manager CLI script (bommgr.py) and a Part Manager GUI (partmgr.py) script both of which are written in Python 3, a BOM costing script written in Python 3, and separate merger scripts for:

  * Kicad xml files written in Python 2.7.
  * Eagle 6 .csv files written in Python 3.0